 Pearl will provide the Investigator with relevant document(s)/data that are needed for IRB/IEC review and approval of the study.
 If the protocol, the ICF, or any other information that the IRB/IEC has approved for presentation to potential subjects is amended during the study, the Investigator is responsible for ensuring the IRB/IEC reviews and approves, where applicable, these amended documents.
-The Investigator must follow all applicable regulatory requirements pertaining to the use of an amended ICF including obtaining IRB/IEC approval of the form.
+The Investigator must follow all applicable regulatory requirements pertaining to the use of an amended ICF including obtaining IRB/IEC approval of the amended form before new subjects consent to take part in the study using this version of the form.
 The IRB/IEC approval of the amended ICF/other information and the approved amended ICF/other information must be forwarded to Pearl promptly.